esizzle69/CatRatingMERN/README.md

 	  ngalan818
 	  jac09/jachsu
 ## Usage Guidelines
-This is a React based application, so the procedure to start it up is to :
+This is a MERN based application, so the procedure to start it up is to :

 If run locally: